Flexbid/OrderFusion/README.md

 To facilitate reproducibility and accessibility, we have streamlined the entire pipeline into just few simple steps:

-- Create empty folders called `Data`, `Figure` and `Model` inside parent folder;
+⚡️ (1) Create empty folders `Data`, `Figure` and `Model` inside parent folder;
-- Place the purchased orderbook data into `Data` folder.
+⚡️ (2) Place the purchased orderbook data into `Data` folder.
 Purchase source: https://webshop.eex-group.com/epex-spot-public-market-data (Several data types are available.
 For example, the “Continuous Anonymous Orders History” for Germany costs 325 EUR/month.);
-- Create your empty notebook ends with `.ipynb`;
+⚡️ (3) Create your empty notebook ends with `.ipynb`;
-- Simply run `pip install OrderFusion` in your notebook;
+⚡️ (4) Run `pip install OrderFusion` in your notebook;

 Go through `Tutorial.ipynb` to understand the usage, e.g.:
 - `OrderFusion.read_data()` to read data;